-How Much Time Should You Spend at Thingvellir National Park?
+How Much Time Should You Spend Hiking in Thingvellir National Park?

-If you’re wondering how much time you should spend at Thingvellir National Park, this answer is really going to differ depending on what area of this vast park you’re going to.
+If you’re wondering how much time you should spend hiking in Thingvellir National Park, this answer is really going to differ depending on what area of this vast park you’re going to.
 After all, the park in its entirety stretches for miles and miles.

 But if you’ve taken my advice and started your hike at the Visitor Centre, admired all of the waterfalls, plus the church on the other side ready to complete a full circle back to where you started, then I’d recommend you set aside 3 or 4 hours to get the most out of your visit.
 This leaves you plenty of time to photograph everything, walk at a relaxed pace, rest and admire the views without rushing.